SteveBarnett/human-centred/workshops/nztestingconf-2024.md

         - When we choose to draw a line between disabled people and not-disabled people, the line will be in the wrong place.
             - "The map is not the territory"
         - Our work might be digital, but people are analogue, and a11y is about people.
+        - Personas to demonstrate the spectrum, the (not!) us vs them
+        - Journey maps, does their tech or disability really affect their task, their goal?
+How they do it, maybe.
+        - Should we consider disabilities and AT when considering support?
+Yes, of course.
+But not in terms of stats, deciding, discriminating.
+        - Someone's disability or AT is none of our business.
+            - Do you ask about height, weight, religion, lefthanded/righthanded, sexual orientation, gender, religion.
+                - These impact how someone is in the world (and how the world treats them), but...
+            - Draft WCAG 3.0 outcome: "[Disability information privacy](https://www.w3.org/TR/wcag-3.0/#disability-information-privacy).
+Disability information is not disclosed to or used by third parties and algorithms (including AI)."
+                - [D]eque commentary](https://www.deque.com/blog/w3c-unveils-174-new-outcomes-for-wcag-3-0/): "A person’s disability needs, preferences, and use of assistive technologies are extremely personal.
+It is up there with other medical information.
+This information can, and often is used to deny people education, housing, insurance, employment, and more."
     - ARIAs (clean code)
     - axes (automated testing)
     - audits (manual test, including Browser extensions)